 Also, make sure that somewhere in the copy, you show your genuine appreciation to recipients for joining your email list.

 Provide clear next steps

-In many cases, however, you’ll want readers to take some specific action(s) while reading your email.
-Make it very clear what this is and how they should go about it.
+Anyone who sends a welcome email most likely wants the recipients to take a specific action(s) upon reading it, so it’s crucial to make it very clear what this action(s) is and how one should go about it.